 No. The TVA Board and TVA management − not the IG − are charged with running TVA.
 They make policy.
 OIG audits, evaluates, and investigates.
 We make recommendations for change, which TVA management generally follows.
 Sometimes OIG and TVA management disagree about what action TVA management should take, and sometimes TVA management chooses not to follow our recommendations, but that is infrequent.

 Congress requires us to file written reports with appropriate Congressional committees twice a year.
 These reports must include, among other things, descriptions of significant problems, abuses, and deficiencies relating to the administration of programs and operations at TVA, as well as descriptions and the status of OIG recommendations.
 If TVA management has agreed to make changes but does not do so, we report that to Congress as well.

-Look at our work.
-Our audits, evaluates, and investigations speak for themselves.
-In our reports, we routinely identify areas of needed improvement in TVA programs and operations, and we are now making many of our audits and evaluations publicly available by putting them on our Website.
+Our work speaks for itself.
+In our reports, we routinely identify areas of needed improvement in TVA programs and operations, and we make those reports available on our Web site as required by the IG Act.

 We encourage everyone to read our reports.
 Unfortunately, we cannot disclose all the details of our work, such as investigations and pre-award contract audits, due to laws that protect privacy and proprietary information.
 For example, if a TVA employee reports fraud or abuse to OIG, we generally are bound by law to protect that individual's identity unless he or she consents to disclosure.